 Slide the right needle slowly under the left-hand needle and towards the back.
 Use the right-hand needle to

-Gently push up the old stitch on the left needle and let it fall off.
+Gently push up the old stitch on the left hand needle with a finger on your left hand and let it fall off the needle.

-The Garter Stitch is the pattern made by knitting or purling every row.
+The garter stitch is the knit pattern made by knitting or purling every row.

-Rib Stitch is most commonly used around cuffs, necks, and hems of sweaters to create a more elastic piece of fabric.
-Ribbing is produced by alternating Knit Stitches and Purl Stitches on the SAME SIDE OF THE FABRIC.
-You will often see it referred to as 1×1 ribbing or 2×2 ribbing and so on.
-For a 1×1 ribbing, you would alternate a Knit, Purl pattern while a 2×2 ribbing would be produced by Knit, Knit, Purl, Purl pattern.
+Rib stitch is most commonly used around cuffs, necks, and hems of sweaters to create a more elastic piece of fabric.
+Alternating knit stitches and purl stitches on the SAME SIDE OF THE FABRIC produce ribbing.
+You will often see it referred to as 1×1 ribbing or 2×2 ribbing, and so on.
+For a 1×1 ribbing, you would alternate a Knit, Purl pattern while Knit, Knit, Purl, Purl pattern would produce a 2×2 ribbing.

 Things to Remember About the Purl Stitch